BrandMeister/bm-rpt2aprs/README.md

 Uploads repeaters of a Brandmeister network to APRS.

-The script queries repeater and hotspot IDs of a Brandmeister network ID from the DBUS-API, queries location and other data from the API, and uploads them to the APRS-IS as objects.
+The script queries location and other data from the Brandmeister API, and uploads them to the APRS-IS as objects.
+The repeater and hotspot IDs are configured manually.

 ## Usage